mladen/practicing-da-ds-ml-ai/README.md

 ## Mathematics courses

 - [ ] [Khan Academy - Statistics and Probability](https://www.khanacademy.org/math/statistics-probability)
+  - [ ] Unit 1: Analyzing categorical data
-  - Lesson 1: Analyzing one categorical variable
+    - [x] Lesson 1: Analyzing one categorical variable
       - Median - is the middle value in a set of data.
 Example, 100 is median in this array of data: 75, 80, **100** (this is median), 100, 100.
       - Midrange - is the mean of the highest and lowest values in a set of data.
         - Example: for the array of data 75, 80, 100, 100, 100 the midrange is (75+100)/2=87.5
       - Mean - is the average value in a set of data.
 Example, 100 is mean in this array of data
       - Average - is the average value in a set of data.
         - NOTE: If someone says "average" without giving more information they're probably thinking about the arithmetic mean.
         - Example: for the array of data 75, 80, 100, 100, 100 the average is (75+80+100+100+100)/5=91
       - Mode - is the most commommon score.
 In 75, 80, 100, 100, 100, the mode is 100 because it appears 3 times.
       - Range - is the difference between the highest and lowest values in a set of data.
 Example: for the array of data 75, 80, 100, 100, 100 the range is 100-75=25
-  - Lesson 2
     - Dot plots - are used to show individual data points (bad if we have a lot of data).
     - Bar graphs - are used to show groups of data (good if we have a lot of data).
     - Histograms - displays ranges of data (good if we have a lot of data).
 Example: 0-10, 11-20, 21-30, etc.